Ancient deer park

 As well as the deer - which can be seen rutting in the autumn, dropping their antlers in the spring and fawning in the summer - we are home to a wealth of birds, butterflies, bees and bats.

-There are daily guided walks of the park (and garden), the theme of which varies depending on the season and we sometimes welcome the Cotswold wardens in to lead walks outside of Dyrham Park.
+There are several daily guided walks of the park (and garden), the theme of which varies depending on the season and we sometimes welcome the Cotswold wardens in to lead walks outside of Dyrham Park.

 There is plenty to keep young explorers occupied - from the rolling hills which lead down to the house and garden, ripe for some 50 Things action, to the hidden woods, home to the Hollow Ways natural play area to the Old Lodge farm buildings, a secure play area for younger children.